-After graduation, TCU will recommend the student to the state of Texas for teacher certification upon completion of the following requirements:
+After graduation the student will be recommended to the state of Texas for teacher certification by TCU upon completion of the following requirements:

-- Conferred BSE degree from the college; - Successful completion of the Teacher Education Program, including the clinical teaching experience; - Passing scores on the required state certification exams; - Final GPA of 2.75 with "C- "or better in education and content area coursework; and - Demonstration of ethical behavior, both professionally and personally, as outlined by the TEA Educator Code of Ethics while enrolled in the Texas Education Program.
+- Conferred bachelor's degree; - Successful completion of the Teacher Education Program, including the student teaching experience; - Passing scores on the required state certification exams; and - Final GPA of 2.75 with "C "or better in education and content area coursework. - Demonstration of ethical behavior, both professionally and personally, as outlined by the TEA Educator Code of Ethics while enrolled in the Texas Education Program.